dasmiq/herodotus-historic-present/herodotus-historic-present.md

 MEÍTOVEL Kai dUvaGins ElVEKEV Kai pUraKis ths aponórios...

 These, giving each other the word, and drawing their knives, stab the eunuchs who barred their way,...One rushes to take down a bow, the other went for a spear....but the other defended himself with his spear and wounds Aspathines in the thigh and Intaphrenes in the eye...So one of the Magi wounds these; the other flces...
-Two of the seven rush into the room with him, Darius and Gobryas...So Darius complying stabbed
+Two of the seven rush into the room with him, Darius and Gobryas...So Darius complying stabbed with his knife and somehow stuck the Magus.

-28 De Jong (1991: 41), in her analysis of the historic present, draws a distinction between important or decisive actions and actions marked by the narrator as important or decisive.
-In the case of Herodotus (as opposed to de Jong's Euripidean messengers), this distinction is not very useful.
-The very presence of an event in the Histories, let alone that event's relative importance or decisiveness, is determined by the will of the narrator.

-The Historic Present and Narrative Grounding

-24

-with his knife and somehow stuck the Magus.
 When they had killed the Magi and cut off their heads, they leave their wounded there because of their infirmity and for the sake of guarding the acropolis...

 (Hdt.
 3.77.3-79.1)